vishrutkohli/mailman3/src/mailman/mta/docs/bulk.rst

     <BLANKLINE>
     This is a test.

-The ``X-RcptTo:`` header contains the set of recipients, in random order.
+The ``X-RcptTo:`` header contains the set of recipients, in sorted order.

     >>> len(messages[0]['x-rcptto'].split(','))
     100